Agne-Vab/coursera-enrollment-plotly-analysis/README.md

 # Coursera Course Dataset Analysis

 ## Introduction
-This project aims to generate actionable insights for Coursera to help increase course enrollment.
-The analysis includes various factors that could impact enrollment numbers, such as course ratings, certificate types, and difficulty levels.
+This project aims to generate actionable insights for Coursera to help increase student enrollment.
+The analysis includes various factors that could impact enrollment numbers, such as ratings, certificate types, and difficulty levels.
 Separate analyses were conducted for outliers to avoid skewed results.

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
-You may find the full text in the ["License"](https://github.com/TuringCollegeSubmissions/avabal-PYDA.3.5/blob/main/License.txt) file.
+You can find the full text in the ["License"](https://github.com/TuringCollegeSubmissions/avabal-PYDA.3.5/blob/main/License.txt) file.

 ## Dataset